 To promote moral understanding of human rights and responsibilities, and the way that we all have a duty to uphold the rights of others.

-- Explain that the 30 Rights depicted in the book belong to us all and that journey to ensure that that everyone is able to enjoy all their rights is difficult but important.
+- Explain that the 30 Rights depicted in the book belong to us all and that the journey to ensure that that everyone is able to enjoy all their rights is difficult but incredibly important.

 ‘I am a- travelling on the road to freedom’ – part of the Bigsing

 ‘I can see clearly now the rain has gone’ – available on www.singup.org

 Reflection or Prayer (depending on your school policy)

 “When I have to choose between right and wrong help me make the right choice and give me peace in my heart….
 Do unto others as you would have them do for you.”

 “When I see someone in trouble, May I know when to stop and help, And when to hurry to fetch help, But may I never pass by, Pretending I did not see.”

 “I am only I, but I’m still someone.
 I cannot do everything, but I can do something.
 Just because I cannot do everything does not give me the right to do nothing.”
 (Motto from an Amish school in Pennsylvania)